GuptaManan100/PointOfSale/README.md

 ## Installation

 We follow a standard UNIX project distribution format.
-As such, the installation is just:
+As such, the build is just:

 ```
 $ make